PeterRibs/film_exploratoryanalysis/README.md

 # Exploratory Analysis: Film Data

-Using real data publicly available on IMDB to answer 9 questions.
+Using real data publicly available on IMDb to answer 9 questions.
 Each question was answered using a separate file and independent of the other questions.
 The file name will be after the questions asked.
 The graphs and tables produced in order to answer the questions are in the 'Graphs' folder or 'https://peterribs.github.io/film_exploratoryanalysis/'.
 The names of the figures are as 'FIG_'+'name of the file that gave origin'.

 ## Questions: